 It differs from most other parts of the Broads in that there are relatively low levels of boat traffic (in part because of the restriction to navigation of the bridge at Potter Heigham).
 The water quality is vulnerable to change as limited water flow in this part of the network limits the dispersal of agriculture related pollution and the salinity arising from sea water intrusion through the ground.
-The Upper Thurne Working Group (made up of statutory, charity, user group and parish representatives) has, over a period of 20 years, been highly successful in restoring and managing the biodiversity of the area, improving water quality, managing recreation and involving local people.

 This area of the Broads in particular has very dark skies with the majority of the area being the darkest in the Broads.
-In accordance with policy PUBDM21, the darkness of the skies will therefore be maintained through addressing potential light pollution arising from proposals.
+In accordance with policy PUBDM22, the darkness of the skies will therefore be maintained through addressing potential light pollution arising from proposals.